 Extrapolating from Kepler’s currently ongoing observations and results from other detection techniques, it looks like practically all Sun-like stars have planets.

 The team then grouped planets into five different sizes.
 They found that 17 percent of stars have a planet 0.8 – 1.25 times the size of Earth in an orbit of 85 days or less.
 About one-fourth of stars have a super-Earth (1.25 – 2 times the size of Earth) in an orbit of 150 days or less.
 (Larger planets can be detected at greater distances more easily.)
-The same fraction of stars has a mini-Neptune (2 – 4 times Earth) in orbits up to 250 days long.
+The same fraction of stars have a mini-Neptune (2 – 4 times Earth) in orbits up to 250 days long.

 Larger planets are much less common.
 Only about 3 percent of stars have a large Neptune (4 – 6 times Earth), and only 5 percent of stars have a gas giant (6 – 22 times Earth) in an orbit of 400 days or less.